2001 St. Louis Rams season: NFC Championship Game Rams vs. Eagles

+Rams go to Super Bowl XXXVI but lost to the Patriots with Tom Brady 20-17.

-Super Bowl XXXVI vs. New England Patriots
+Super Bowl XXXVI St. Louis Rams vs. New England Patriots

 The Patriots dispensed with the traditional individual player introductions, choosing to enter the stadium as a team.
 Even though the Rams outgained the Patriots 427–267 in total yards, New England forced three turnovers and converted them into 17 points, while committing no turnovers themselves.

 The Rams scored first midway through the first quarter, driving 48 yards in 10 plays to set up a 50-yard field goal by kicker Jeff Wilkins.
 The rest of the quarter was scoreless as both teams' defenses took control.
 Early in the second quarter, the Rams drove to New England's 34-yard line, but quarterback Kurt Warner threw an incompletion on third down, and Wilkins' subsequent 52-yard field goal attempt sailed wide left.

 In the second quarter, with 8:49 left on the clock, New England defensive back Ty Law intercepted a pass intended for receiver Isaac Bruce and took off for a 47-yard touchdown return to give the Patriots a 7–3 lead.
 With less than two minutes left in the first half, Warner completed a pass to receiver Ricky Proehl at the Patriots 40-yard line, but New England defensive back Antwan Harris forced a fumble while tackling him.
 Patriots defensive back Terrell Buckley recovered the ball.
 New England quarterback Tom Brady would lead a drive that culminated with an 8-yard touchdown pass to receiver David Patten with just 31 seconds left in the half to give New England a 14–3 halftime lead.
 It was the first time during the entire season that St. Louis fell behind in a game by more than eight points.

 The Patriots took the opening kickoff of the second half, but could only reach the St. Louis 43-yard line before being forced to punt.
 Aided by a 20-yard reception by wide receiver Az-Zahir Hakim, a 22-yard reception by Bruce, and a defensive pass interference penalty on Patriots defensive back Otis Smith, the Rams advanced to the New England 41-yard line.
 But on the next play, linebacker Mike Vrabel and defensive lineman Richard Seymour sacked Warner for a 9-yard loss.
 Warner then threw 2 consecutive incomplete passes, forcing the Rams to punt.